lsjroberts/gelatin-design/_posts/2018-06-29-javascript-ecosystem.md

 Perhaps you want to limit it to just typescript projects to further guarantee semantic versioning.
 Or reject packages that include dependencies from other registries, like NPM or outside your company.

-Perhaps even require all packages before reviewed and approved before they can be published.
+Perhaps even require all packages be reviewed and approved before they can be published.

 ```js
 // wool.json